ices-eg/wg_WGNEPS/README.md

 ## Introduction

 This is the code repository for [The Working Group on Nephrops Surveys (WGNEPS)](https://www.ices.dk/community/groups/Pages/WGNEPS.aspx), which is the international coordination group for _Nephrops_ UWTV and trawl surveys within ICES.
 For underwater television surveys (UWTV), this group builds on the work of WKNEPHTV 2007, WKNEPHBID 2010, SGNEPS 2009, 2010 & 2012, WKNEPH 2009 and WKNEPS 2016 & 2018.
-The group will also review the results and protocols in place for various _Nephrops_ trawl surveys existing within ICES.

-This repository includes input files, R scripts and functions needed to run the code.
+This repository includes input files, R scripts and additional functions needed to run the code.
 This repository does not include output files, as stated in _.gitignore_.
 However, output files could be uploaded in the future.

 ## Contents of this repository